ticky/wayback-classic/README.md

 ## Development

 A basic, WEBrick-based development server script is included at `bin/dev-server`.
 It defaults to `localhost:8000`, but the port can be overridden by setting a `PORT` environment variable.

+For testing purposes, the CGI scripts are loaded as modules instead of normal scripts, and their lifecycle is exercised by a minimal Rack application to facilitate the use of Capybara.